vitiral/wheat/README.md

 ```

 In this case, the expressions get consumed bottom-up.
 So the `struct` expression
-gets sent to `Eq.impl!` which gets passed to `Debug.impl!`.
-In this case, the
+gets sent to `Eq!` which gets passed to `Debug!`.
+In this case, the order
-order doesn't matter, but that might not always be the case.
+doesn't matter, but that might not always be the case.

 # Core Types
 - bool
-- u8, u16, u32, etc
+- u8, u16, u32, u64
-- i8, i16, i32, etc
+- i8, i16, i32, i64
 - usize, isize, ptr
 - f32, f64
 - Void

 # Operators
-There are only four operators
+There are currently only four operators

 - `.` access operator for accessing items within packages/structs/interfaces/etc.
 - `$` function call operator.
 Calls the previous expression with the next expression.